How to Spot a Pharisee

 A Pharisee is one who is rarely in need.

-They are the opposite of “poor in spirit” (Matthew 5:3).
-They are the very definition of “full of it” or “full of themselves”.
+They are the opposite of “poor in spirit.”
+(Matthew 5:3) — the very definition of “full of it” or “full of themselves.”
 They seem to believe that they are doing God and the world a favor as they read the Word and pursue “holiness.”
-They are doing pretty well (or so they think), which is unfortunate because Jesus said that He came for the sick (Mark 2:7).
+They are doing pretty well (or so they think), which is unfortunate because Jesus said that He came for the sick.

 It’s easy to be turned off by this kind of person — and hard to spot this kind of person within us.

-Pharisees have had a negative impact on the world because their way to God is a lie — self-righteousness will never get us to God.
-Jesus is the only way, the only truth, and the only life worth having (John 14:6).
-Most of us have probably been trained to sniff out this lie.
+Pharisee’s have had a negative impact on the world because their way to God is a lie — self-righteousness will never get us to God.
+Jesus is the only way, the only truth, and the only Life worth having.
+But most of us have probably been trained to sniff out this lie.
 After all, the Pharisees are typically depicted as the “bad guys.”

-But Jesus still calls us to be perfect (Matthew 5:48).
-And we are still encouraged through the Word to “make every effort” to be holy (1 Peter 1:5-8).
+But Jesus still calls us to be perfect.
+And we are still encouraged through the Word to “make every effort” to be holy.

 We’ve already seen that it’s good to live in the tension of resolve and dependence — and we know that now that we can live with a sincere desire for holiness without picking up foolish attempts at self-sufficiency.